Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Abstract

 \section{Abstract}

-The purpose of this paper is double.
-One is to introduce defining sequences which are a kind of new descriptions of fundamental root systems for classical Lie superalgebras of type $A,B,C$ and $D$.
-The other one is to describe the Coxeter systems for super Weyl groups of basic classical Lie superalgebras.
-The super Weyl group of a basic classical Lie superalgebra is introduced and studied in \cite{PS}, which turns out to play an important role for the study of representations of the basic classical Lie superalgebra and algebraic supergroup (see \cite{PS, LS}).
-It is deserved to specially investigate super Weyl groups.
-These groups are proved to be some quotients of Coxeter groups.
-Based on defining sequences, we decide the Coxeter groups associated with those super Weyl groups via Coxeter graphs.
+The super Weyl group of a basic classical Lie superalgebra was introduced and studied in \cite{PS}, which turns out to play an important role for the study of representations of the basic classical Lie superalgebras and algebraic supergroups (see \cite{PS, LS}).
+These groups turn out to be some quotients of Coxeter groups.
+It is deserved to specially investigate super Weyl groups via revealing the related Coxeter systems.

+The purpose of this paper is twofold. { One is to describe the Coxeter systems for super Weyl groups of basic classical Lie superalgebras.
+The other one is to introduce defining sequences which are a kind of new descriptions of fundamental root systems for classical Lie superalgebras of type $A,B,C$ and $D$.} Based on defining sequences, we decide the Coxeter groups associated with those super Weyl groups via Coxeter graphs.